canadafloridaThe Canadian reference for Florida

 The 60-second version

 To remain eligible for Manitoba Health insurance, you must not be absent from Manitoba more than 183 days per calendar year, under the Health Services Insurance Act, CCSM c.
 H35.
 This rule is identical to Quebec's.
-During a U.S. emergency, Manitoba Health reimburses approximately CA$100 per day for hospitalization and CA$100 per visit for outpatient care—a tiny fraction of real Florida costs.
-A three-day Florida hospital stay for a heart attack can cost USD 100,000–200,000, of which Manitoba Health will reimburse only a few hundred dollars.
+During a U.S. emergency, Manitoba Health pays physician fees at Manitoba rates and emergency hospital care at an average daily rate it sets but does not publish, a tiny fraction of real Florida costs.
+A three-day Florida hospital stay for a heart attack can cost USD 100,000 to 200,000, of which Manitoba Health will reimburse only a few hundred dollars.
 Private travel insurance is absolutely essential for any Florida stay, regardless of length.

 Acronyms used in this guide